 - 3X on air travel purchased directly from airlines

 - 1X on all other purchases

-The card has no foreign transaction fee, so you can make purchases anywhere in the world that accepts American Express cards without having to pay extra.
+The card has no foreign transaction fee (rates and fees), so you can make purchases anywhere in the world that accepts American Express cards without having to pay extra.